Ben74x/devfolio/content/blog/Image Recognition and Chatbot Website Using AWS/index.md

 Let's get started!!

+## Building the chatbot
+For this project you need to be able to access Amazon Cloudfront, Cloudformation, Cognito, Lambda, Lex, S3 and Rekogntion.
+I recommend having a code editor such as Visual Studio Code , to complete Amazon Rekogntion website integration and Amazon Lex website integration

 1. Once you have logged into the AWS Console, search for Amazon Lex in the search bar like the picture below. <img src="https://raw.githubusercontent.com/Ben74x/devfolio/master/content/blog/Image%20Recognition%20and%20Chatbot%20Website%20Using%20AWS/Screenshot%20from%202022-10-11%2021-03-18.png" alt=""> </br></br></br>
 2. Click on the Amazon Lex console to see the below page and click on the `Get Started` button.
 Note that I am using the V1 console for the Amazon Lex service.
 If your version is V2 you can switch to the V1 console. <img src="https://raw.githubusercontent.com/Ben74x/devfolio/master/content/blog/Image%20Recognition%20and%20Chatbot%20Website%20Using%20AWS/Screenshot%20from%202022-10-11%2021-07-09.png" alt=""> </br></br></br>
 3. Select `Custom Bot` and fill in the page with the below information.